 During 2006-2007, ArtVan expanded to the low-income, subsidized housing neighborhoods of the “Tree Streets” in Lewiston, two developments in Auburn, Perryman Village in Brunswick, and the Bacon Street neighborhood in Biddeford.
 In June 2011, after six years of successful programming through valuable fiscal sponsorship relations ArtVan incorporated as a non-profit in the State of Maine and received its independent 501(c)(3) status early in December 2012.
 In these past two years, we have developed a board of directors, grew in our knowledge of non-profit management and developing staff whose expertise fit the unique needs of our work and mission.

 Although ArtVan has been working in our core communities for ten years total, we only received our 501c3 charitable status less than two years ago; as a result, our connection with the community is deep, but in terms of organizational management, we are still in our infancy.
-We recently hired our first full time Operations and Development Director and a full time Program Coordinator who is a trained art therapist, meaning that we are now a staff of three.
+We have our first full time Operations Manager and, within the past few years, welcomed a Teaching Artist, meaning that we are now a staff of three.
 Our current priorities are to build for the future through investment in strategic planning efforts, general capacity building and creating financial stability; continuing support through grants and community mobilization will be key to ensure a strong, transparent and forward-looking organization.